Found this helpful? Share it with peers.

 2. Define Compliance Policies and Standards

-Example: A pharmaceutical company develops policies to comply with Good Manufacturing Practices (GMP), ensuring all production processes meet regulatory standards.
-These are regularly audited and shared with employees.
+A pharmaceutical company establishes policies aligned with GMP to ensure all production processes meet regulatory standards.
+These policies are regularly audited and communicated to staff.

 Hint: Explore our expert tips for risk management implementation and learn about its role within the GRC system.